 A research study on music and aromatherapy interventions demonstrated that combined music and aromatherapy yielded lower reports of nursing stress and test anxiety compared to a single therapy.
-Nursing students were assigned to receive music therapy, aromatherapy, or combined treatment.
+Nursing students were assigned to receive music, aromatherapy, or combined treatment.
 The combination condition had the lowest reported stress and test anxiety levels of the three study conditions.

 Aromatherapy targets the central nervous system to create tranquil effects while music therapy affects the neuroendocrine system to relax nerves and release calming brain chemicals.
 The future of combined treatment research is promising based on these results.

 It was recently discovered that activity in both a therapist and client’s brain can synchronize during a music therapy session.
-A recent study was the first in music therapy research to utilize hyperscanning to measure brain activity in both therapist and client.
-During the study’s therapy session, hyperscanning located identical moments of emotional change in both client and therapists’ brains.
+A recent study was the first in music therapy research to utilize hyperscanning to measure brain activity in both a therapist and client.
+During the study’s therapy session, hyperscanning located identical moments of emotional change in both the client and therapists’ brains.

 As the client had a breakthrough and brain activity displayed emotional change from negative to positive, the therapist’s brain soon followed with identical brain activity.
 The study suggests that this synchronization was due to the therapist reacting positively to the client‘s productive breakthrough.
 Research will hopefully continue to produce insight on music therapy sessions.